Living off campus

 Rents in the local area are amongst the cheapest in the country.
 They vary depending on the facilities available, but typical costs are £60-£90 per week with utility bills on top or £70-£135 per week with utility bills included.
-For details and prices for TV Licensing click here.
-You can find details regarding Council Tax here
+We can also offer details and prices for TV Licensing and information regarding Council Tax exemptions.

-NUS has also developed a range of accompanying resources, including house-hunting checklists and short animated videos, about every part of the renting process from house-hunting, to signing a contract, and dealing with issues that might arise during a tenancy.
-Here are the resources: beta.nusconnect.org.uk/winning-for-students/welfare/housing-and-community/ready-to-rent.
+The National Union of Students has also developed a range of accompanying resources, including house-hunting checklists and short animated videos, about every part of the renting process from house-hunting, to signing a contract, and dealing with issues that might arise during a tenancy.

 *Prices correct as of October 2017.